tdunning/pig-vector/README.md

 Or you can write it out in binary format

     store b into 'foo.bin' using BinStorage;

+Instead of or in addition to writing the data to an output file, you can also train a model on this data.
+Models can be trained on any grouped bag.

 Send questions and suggestions to ted.dunning@gmail.com